ibm-cloud-docs/vpc/file_storage_vpc_eit_ipsec.md

 # Establishing encryption in transit for zonal file shares
 {: #file-storage-vpc-eit-ipsec}

-You can establish an encrypted mount connection between the virtual server instance and a zonal file share by using the Internet Security Protocol (IPsec) security profile and X.509 certificate.
-By enabling encryption in transit, you create secure end-to-end encryption for your data.
+Establish encrypted mount connections for zonal file shares by using IPsec security protocol and X.509 certificates for secure end-to-end data encryption.
 {: shortdesc}

 IPsec is a group of protocols that together set up encrypted connections between devices.
 It helps keep data sent over public networks secure.
 IPsec Encrypts IP packets, and authenticates the source where the packets come from.
 To configure IPsec on your virtual server instance, you can use [strongSwan](https://www.strongswan.org/){: external}, which is an open source IPsec-based VPN solution.
 For more information about how strongSwan works, see [Introduction to strongSwan](https://docs.strongswan.org/docs/5.9/howtos/introduction.html){: external} and [IPsec Protocol](https://docs.strongswan.org/docs/5.9/howtos/ipsecProtocol.html){: external}, too.